yuorb/yuorb.github.io/src/tutorial/cl.md

 ## Hidden content : deleted paragraphs

-The arrangement of these lessons are based on difficulties from an English native speakerʼs perspective.
+The arrangement of these lessons are based on difficulties from an English native speaker’s perspective.
 The objective of these lessons are to provide a step-by-step guide of the Ithkuil language to make it easier especially for learners without a linguistic background or experience with linguistic features absent in English.

 Just as any language textbook wouldnʼt introduce every tenses as well as complicated grammar features in the first lessons, rather starting with greetings, introducing oneself, talking about family members, talking about times etc. Although it makes logical sense to discuss all at once some grammatical features (cross-comparison of every single tenses in English, full-table of irregular verb inflexions for example), it would make more sense from an educational point of view to introduce these features in order of either the importance in the conversational level, or in order of difficulties.

 Because of the sheer complexity and the difference from existing natural language, it is hard to achieve fluency via study of grammar with a bottom-up approach, which is to build parts of speech using theory.
 When people learn a foreign language in a conversational way, it is common to expose themselves to not-yet-fully-understood grammar points by memorizing fixed, useful daily sentences in the first place.
 It was not until they were comfortable with basic conversation and enough grammar knowledge did they start to re-analyze the sentence they have been memorizing and saying without fully understanding the complexity of grammar behind it.
-For instance, the French translation for the sentence “youʼre welcome” is “je vous en prie”.
+For instance, the French translation for the sentence “you’re welcome” is “je vous en prie”.
 It is a very useful daily sentence yet the grammar behind it is way beyond the first few lessons of french.
-It is far-fetched and confusing to explain the use of “en” and explain the word order of “vous” being an indirect complement of an object, before even teaching students how to say “youʼre welcome”.
+It is far-fetched and confusing to explain the use of “en” and explain the word order of “vous” being an indirect complement of an object, before even teaching students how to say “you’re welcome”.

 In the same vein, on this conversational guide, we will apply a top-down approach by introducing some words and not-yet-explained grammar points of Ithkuil to be remembered at first, letting readers figure out the beautiful well-thought structure of this language by simulating to immerse oneself in an (imaginary but realistic) text examples and talking environment.